 Those individuals who are eligible for membership of the trust by reason of the previous provisions are referred to collectively as the Staff Constituency.

-[The Staff Constituency shall be divided into [specify the number] descriptions of individuals who are eligible for membership of the Staff Constituency, each description of individuals being specified within Annex 2 and being referred to as a class within the Staff Constituency.] (optional - Note 9)
+[The Staff Constituency shall be divided into [specify the number] descriptions of individuals who are eligible for membership of the Staff Constituency, each description of individuals being specified within Annex 2 and being referred to as a class within the Staff Constituency.] (optional)

 The minimum number of members in [each class of] the Staff Constituency is specified in Annex 2.
-(Notes 7 and 8)

-[Automatic membership by default – staff (optional - Note 10)
+[Automatic membership by default – staff (optional)

 An individual who is: